Jam00ie/TechResources/Seed Grove Kit/GUIDE.md

 For analog and digital pins, there are 4 connection points but only 3 are needed.
 The pin number that is printed on the shield next to the port is the connection that should be used for data transmission. <br>

 ![Arduino Shield Diagram](Images/Base_Shield.png)

+To read about the sensors correlated to the Seed Grove kit, reference the [sensors folder] ()!